nehalkhan2410/General/JavaScript/JavaScriptLoading.md

 </html>
 ```

-2. You need to be careful while using the `async` attribute as it loads and executes the script (s) based on the size and network bandwidth in random order and this could cause a problem if there is a dependency.
+You need to be careful while using the `async` attribute as it loads and executes the script (s) based on the size and network bandwidth in random order, and this could cause a problem if there is a dependency.

 ```html
 <!DOCTYPE html>